-- Middle School students who fail two (2) or more core subjects may be retained in 6th, 7th, or 8th grade. - High School students who fail a required course have to re-take the course. - In order to qualify for summer credit recovery, the student must have a minimum of 55% in the failed class. - If a student receives an incomplete for the grading period, the student will be required to submit all necessary assignments within a designated time frame. - Students participating in extra-curricular activities are required to meet eligibility criteria outlined in the Athletic Code of Conduct.
-Students and parents/guardians will be notified when the student fails to meet eligibility requirements. - Each student shall be responsible for completing homework assignments as directed.
-CASD POLICY 130
+- High School students who fail a required course have to re-take the course. - In order to qualify for summer credit recovery, the student must have a minimum of 55% in the failed class. - If a student receives an incomplete for the grading period, the student will submit all required assignments within a designated time frame. - Students participating in extra-curricular activities are required to meet eligibility criteria outlined in the Athletic Code of Conduct.
+Students and parents/guardians will be notified when the student fails to meet eligibility requirements. - Each student shall be responsible for completing homework assignments as directed, per CASD policy 130.